rlucioni/recipes/recipes/thumbprint-cookies.md

 4. Shape dough into 1-inch balls.
 Make indentations in the center of each cookie.
 5. Fill indentations with jam.
 Cutting the corner off a Ziploc bag works well for this.
 6. Bake until edges are lightly browned, about 14 to 18 minutes.
 7. Stir together powdered sugar, almond extract, and water to make a thin glaze.
-Drizzle over warm cookies.
+Drizzle over cookies.
 Again, cutting the corner off a Ziploc bag works well.

 Allow icing to harden before eating!